Daksh-Shami/Quantum-Forge/crates/qf-compiler/README.md

 # QF Compiler

-The core quantum simulation and execution engine for the Quantum Forge project.
+The core quantum simulation and execution engine for the Qitara project.
 This crate provides the foundation for simulating quantum circuits, implementing quantum algorithms, and executing quantum computations.

 ## Features